dalkoran/dalkoran.github.io/_posts/2009-08-04-developing-for-windows-mobile-composing-user-controls.md

----
-layout: post
-title: "Developing for Windows Mobile – Composing User Controls"
+---title: "Developing for Windows Mobile – Composing User Controls"
 date: 2009-08-04 16:37
 author: spencen
 comments: true
 categories: [.NET, Development]
 tags: []
 ---
 Tonight I finished refactoring the mobile UI framework I’ve been putting together so that it can correctly handle composite elements.
 Previously I’d been able to handle a collection of polygons (Rectangles, Stars etc.).
 I’ve now introduced the concept of DrawingContainers that themselves have a collection of elements, any of which may be another DrawingContainer.